-Committees should have balance of gender, ethnicities, interests, experience and age to ensure all your members/ participants have a voice.
+Committees should have balance of gender, ethnicities, interests, experience and age to accurately represent your membership and ensure all your members/ participants have a voice.

 Club committee meetings should be held regularly to ensure the effective running of the club.
 Usually monthly or 6-weekly is sufficient.
 The secretary should take minutes of these meetings and provide action points from the meetings.
 It’s a good idea to ensure names are assigned to action points so as committee members are accountable for action.
 Action points should be followed up at each meeting.

 An Annual General Meeting (AGM) is an open meeting which must be held as required by the constitution.
 AGMs are open to all club members and are held to update your membership and make decisions that affect what your club does and how it is run.

 Maintaining the financial viability of your club is all about ensuring the amount of money coming in is equal to, or greater than, the amount going out.
 Effective financial management means you can invest back into the growth and development of your club and provide better services for your members, and are prepared for unexpected financial costs .